KimGroup/XTEC/README.md

 ## Tutorials

-There are three Jupyter notebooks, which can be downloaded from this repository to show XTEC in action.
+There are three Jupyter notebooks, which can be downloaded from this repository to see XTEC in action.
 They show how XTEC identifies a charge density wave (CDW) ordering in reciprocal space from temperature series voluminous XRD data collected at Advanced Photon Source on Sr<sub>3</sub>Rh<sub>4</sub>Sn<sub>13</sub>: a a quasi-skutterudite family which shows CDW ordering below a critical temperature.
+The
+tutorials are:

+1. `Tutorial_XTEC-detailed`: this performs simple GMM clustering, treating each pixel independently.
+This mode of XTEC can distinguish the diffuse scatering, hence ideal for probing fluctuations of order parameters.

+2. `Tutorial_XTEC-smoothed_with_label_smoothing`: ensures the cluster assignments
+in neighbouring pixels are correlated (smoothed).
+This mode is better suited to probe order parameter peaks and their visualization in reciprocal space.

+3. `Tutorial_XTEC-smoothed_with_peak_averaging`: Faster and cheaper version of label smoothing by assigning connected pixels of the peaks with their peak averaged intensities.
+Best suited to get order parameters quickly from large datasets.

+## Data for tutorials
+The XRD data on Sr<sub>3</sub>Rh<sub>4</sub>Sn<sub>13</sub> collected at the Advanced Photon Source is available for download at https://dx.doi.org/10.18126/iidy-30e7.
+Download the file `srn0_XTEC.nxs` (~32 GB) which has all the data needed for the tutorial notebooks.